metafacture/metafacture-tutorial/06a_Introduction_into_Metafacture-Flux.md

 Lets turn the one line of json data into YAML.
 YAML is another format for structured information which is a bit easier to read for human eyes.
 In order to change the serialization of the data we need to decode the data and then encode the data.

-We have lots of decoder- and encoder-modules that can be used in an FLUX-Workflow.
+Metafacture has lots of decoder- and encoder-modules that can be used in an FLUX-Workflow.
 Let's try this out.
 Add the module `decode-json` and `encode-yaml` to your Flux Workflow.

 The Flux should now look like this:

 Flux:
 ```
 PG_DATA